pramod-k-codes/devops-daws76s-notes/14-shell-script-4.md

         ECHO_PROCESS $R "Number of packages is $# - No packages to install" # Print an error message if no packages are provided exit 1                                                              # Exit with a status code of 1 fi
-}
+    ECHO_PROCESS $G "Installation of packages is complete" # Print a message indicating the installation is complete }

 ISROOTUSER